1964 in the Vietnam War: November

 Three regiments (the first full units) of the PAVN to be sent to South Vietnam to assist the VC, departed from North Vietnam to march south along the Ho Chi Minh Trail.
 Other PAVN troops may have left North Vietnam in October.

+The ARVN 2nd Division engaged VC who were searching for food 14km west of Quang Nam.
+ARVN losses were three dead, 19 wounded and three weapons lost.
+VC losses were 67 killed, 17 captured and 24 weapons captured.